unkcpz/tatzelwurm/DESIGN.md

 The goal is to distinguish the synchronous task which can block the running thread from asynchronous task that can just added to the runtime and run concurrently.

 The message is passing between different entity over tcp wire, which for future design that the worker and actioner can be run on other machine.
-The message is passing between different entity over tcp wire, which for future design that the worker and actioner can be run on other machine.
 Different message types for different operation purposes are summarized at [Message Types section](#message-types).

 Internally the messages are passing through channels and I tries to apply the actor pattern as possible to get high throughput in concurrent scenario.
-Internally the messages are passing through channels and I tries to apply the actor pattern as possible to get high throughput in concurrent scenario.
 The interface with the coordinator alone is re-interpreted and abstracted as messages.
 Therefore in principle the actioner and worker can be implemented in any programming language by just follow the massege protocol.
-However, the it is not trivial to implement all the communication needed from handshake to get notification back and forth between entities.
+However, it is not trivial to implement all the communication needed from handshake to get notification back and forth between entities.
 The `kiwipy` in AiiDA servers as the role to provide the wrappered methods to talk between different components over RabbitMQ.
 Therefore, `kiwipy` is the interface for actioner and worker on bundle the operations to talk to RMQ, as the replacement, in `tatzelwurm` I should provide the python interface with methods ready to be used for sending and consuming certain type of MessagePack meesage.